BowlOfSoup/jira-slackbot/README.md

 ## Todo

+- Implement configuration on what to output
-- Implement reaction to bot (jira slack intergration) messages
+- Implement reaction to bot (jira slack integration) messages
 - Implement error channel
-- Implement configuration on what to output
 - Implement creation of subtasks trough bot.
 - Add description for config file to README.md